-Nursing Department Student Conduct Committee
+School of Nursing Student Conduct Committee

-The Nursing Department Student Conduct Committee (NDSCC) is composed of five members including the department chair, program director, student advisor, Campus & Student Life representative, and one other individual, taking diversity into consideration.
+The SONSCC is composed of five members including the School of Nursing chair, program director, student advisor, Campus & Student Life representative, and one other individual, taking diversity into consideration.
 This committee will be empowered by the dean's office to act on its behalf in all matters of student misconduct and discipline.

-The NDSCC is tasked with reviewing complaints related to nursing student conduct, gathering data from as many sources as possible to assess the truth of the complaint, evaluating the egregiousness of the conduct violation, and making a decision about the disciplinary action that will be taken.
-When a disciplinary action is taken, the NDSCC will assign one or more individuals from the nursing department to maintain contact with the student for purposes of redemptive mentoring, encouragement and support.
-When the student is involved in counseling or other forms of remedial action, a report will be sent to the NDSCC and evaluated by the committee.
-Students undergoing any type of disciplinary action cannot be returned to active student status without a positive recommendation from the NDSCC.
+The SONSCC is tasked with reviewing complaints related to nursing student conduct, gathering data from as many sources as possible to assess the truth of the complaint, evaluating the egregiousness of the conduct violation, and making a decision about the disciplinary action that will be taken.
+When a disciplinary action is taken, the SONSCC will assign one or more individuals from the School of Nursing to maintain contact with the student for purposes of redemptive mentoring, encouragement and support.
+When the student is involved in counseling or other forms of remedial action, a report will be sent to the SONSCC and evaluated by the committee.
+Students undergoing any type of disciplinary action cannot be returned to active student status without a positive recommendation from the SONSCC.

-Appeals to the decisions of the NDSCC must be made to the dean of the School of Health Professions.
+Appeals to the decisions of the SONSCC must be made to the dean of the College of Health and Human Services.